-Saving for your children’s post-secondary schooling is a very important financial decisions for parents to make.
+Saving for your children’s post-secondary schooling is a very important financial decision for parents to make.
 Upon having children, many couples opt to open an RESP (Registered Education Savings Plan) or order to manage these funds and prepare for the high costs of post-secondary education.
-If you and your partners are separating, it is a good idea to discuss what you will do with your RESPs to ensure your children still benefit from these funds.
+If you and your partner are separating, it is a good idea to discuss what you will do with your RESPs to ensure your children still benefit from these funds.

 How Are RESPs Used For Children’s Education After A Divorce

-Most commonly, parties include a clause in their Separation Agreement stating that they will use the funds in their RESP towards the children’s education and living expenses while they pursue post-secondary education in their first degree.
+In most situations, parties include a clause in their Separation Agreement stating that they will use the funds in their RESP towards the children’s education and living expenses while they pursue post-secondary education in their first degree.
 But, in the event that these funds are not sufficient to cover the Children’s post-secondary expenses then the parties will share the children’s post-secondary educational expenses as agreed between them, having regard to the financial circumstances of the parties at the time, the availability of other sources of funding such as student loans, scholarships and the children’s ability to contribute to their own education.
 However, if the children do not attend post-secondary, this can cause some issues of what to do with the funds in the RESP.

 What If Children Do Not Attend Post-Secondary Education